adamf-ssl/CABF-Drafts/NSR.md

 **CA Infrastructure**: Collectively the infrastructure used by the CA or Delegated Third Party which qualifies as a:

 * Certificate System;
+* RA System;
 * Root CA System (Air-Gapped and otherwise);
 * Security Support System; or
 * Logging System.

 **Certificate System**: A system used by a CA or Delegated Third Party to store, access, process, or manage data or provide services related to performing:

-   1. identity validation;
-   2. identity authentication;
-   3. account registration;
-   4. certificate application;
-   5. certificate approval;
-   6. certificate issuance;
+   1. certificate issuance;
-   7. certificate revocation;
+   2. certificate revocation;
-   8. generation and signing of authoritative certificate status; or
+   3. generation and signing of authoritative certificate status; or
-   9. key escrow.
+   4. key escrow.

 **Critical Security Event**: An event, set of circumstances, or anomalous activity that could lead to: